 The first step in valuing your estate is to identify all the assets you own.
 This includes:

-• Property, including your main residence and any other properties
+- Property, including your main residence and any buy-to-let or investment properties

-• Personal possessions, including vehicles, jewelry, and art
+- Personal possessions, including vehicles, jewellery, art, and collectibles

-Once you’ve identified your assets, you’ll need to determine their value.
+Once you’ve identified your assets, you’ll need to determine their market value — what they would sell for on the open market.
 For some assets, like cash, the value is straightforward.
-For others, such as property or business interests, valuation can be more complex and may require professional advice.
+For property, business interests, or shares in private companies, a professional valuation may be needed.
+HMRC can and does challenge estate valuations that appear artificially low.

 Deductions and Allowable Costs

-Not all assets are subject to inheritance tax.
-Certain deductions and allowable costs can reduce the value of your estate.
-These may include:
+Not all of the estate’s gross value is subject to IHT.
+Certain deductions and allowable costs reduce the taxable value.
+These include:

 Understanding these deductions is crucial for accurately valuing your estate.
 The following table illustrates some common deductions and allowable costs: